Table of Contents

 Competition and disruption

 The tech sector is highly competitive, with established behemoths and emerging startups vying for market share and driving innovation levels as they attempt to disrupt entire industries, work processes, and production capabilities.
 This competition for product and service enhancements has infiltrated numerous sectors, including manufacturing, healthcare, consumer products, and the food industry.
-This is a long-standing challenge for those in the industry, creating high-pressure environments that focus on continuous innovation and speed to market.
-Interestingly, those two ends are sometimes sought at the expense of initial quality, which has spawned an entire set of methodologies focused on rapid product development cycles that generate minimally viable products (MVPs).
-The industry has conditioned its consumers (at least in the software sector) to expect ongoing improvements and updates that can be delivered remotely.
+This is a long-standing challenge for the industry, creating high-pressure environments that prioritize continuous innovation and speed to market.
+Interestingly, those two ends are sometimes prioritized at the expense of initial quality, which has spawned a set of methodologies focused on rapid product development cycles that generate minimally viable products (MVPs).
+The industry has conditioned its consumers (at least in the software sector) to expect ongoing improvements and updates delivered remotely.

 Data security

-The prevalence of cloud computing, online financial transactions, and information access, along with widespread consumer adoption (and preferences for) mobile computing, has led to significant risks related to fraud and data piracy.
-Statista reports that significant institutional data compromises now exceed 3,000 per year, with data breaches, leaks, and exposures impacting the personal information of 1.35 billion individuals.
+The prevalence of cloud computing, online financial transactions, and information access, along with widespread consumer adoption of (and preferences for) mobile computing, has led to significant risks of fraud and data piracy.
+Statista reports that the number of significant institutional data compromises now exceeds 3,000 per year, with data breaches, leaks, and exposures impacting the personal information of 1.35 billion individuals.
 The data that is being pirated and exposed is the most sensitive, primarily collected, used, and stored by financial services and healthcare organizations.

 Ethical and social issues